 This much is happening: TV measurement is becoming more precise.
 Talk of GRPs and metering is shifting to specific household and device metrics.
-Still, even as more Americans watch connected TVs and marketers buy addressable inventory, viewability and attention – concepts that are commonplace in digital advertising – have been elusive.
+Still, even as more Americans watch connected TVs and marketers buy addressable inventory, attention – concepts that are commonplace in digital advertising – have been elusive.
 How can brands know that people are actively watching shows that they have on?
 This is what TVision, a New York-based startup, is trying to solve.

 TVision has technology installed in 5,000 households across the U.S. and is able to track how many people are in the room and who is paying attention to programming and advertising.
-In addition to viewability and attention, TVision employs a Creative Attention Score, which measures a specific ad’s ability to capture audience attention compared to surrounding ad content.
+In addition to attention, TVision employs a Creative Attention Score, which measures a specific ad’s ability to capture audience attention compared to surrounding ad content.

 For more on TVision, its place within the TV analytics space, and how brands are beginning to optimize for attention, we spoke with Luke McGuinness, President of TVision: